-Varieties that exhibited resistance as well as several that were highly susceptible in small plot research trials were planted into large plots at the Northeast Research and Extension Center, Keiser, AR during the growing seasons of 2007-2013.
+Varieties that exhibited resistance as well as several that were highly susceptible in small plot research trials were planted into large plots at the Northeast Research and Extension Center, Keiser, AR during the 2015 growing season.
 Varieties used are reported in Table 1.
-Plot size varied from year to year from 16 to 24 rows in width by 75-100 ft in length.
+Plot size was 24 rows in width by 100 ft in length.
 Plots were randomized and arranged in a split-plot design with both treated and untreated for tarnished plant bugs within each variety.
 Treated plots were sprayed with acephate at 0.75 lbs/acre when tarnished plant bugs reached the recommended treatment threshold of 3 plant bugs per 5 row feet.
 Tarnished plant bug numbers were determined by taking 2 shake sheet samples from the center of each plot on a weekly basis throughout the growing season until cotton reached cutout (NAWF=5) plus 250 accumulated heat units.
 Heat units were determined on a DD60 heat unit scale.
 Plots were taken to yield by harvesting the center rows in each plot with a small plot cotton picker.